enzo-desimone/check_app_version/README.md

 ## About

 The plugin compares two version codes:
-- The code for the app installed on the device.
+- The code for the app *installed* on the device.
-- Code for a new version of the app compiled using JSON.
+- Code for a new version of the app compiled using *JSON*.

 In fact the package acquires the necessary information for the comparison between the two versions, through a JSON file compiled by the user himself.

-Example of a JSON file at this [link](https://flutter.dev/developing-packages/).
+Example of a *JSON* file at this [link](https://flutter.dev/developing-packages/).

 | Key           |       Value |
 | ------------- | ------------- |